multiscale/muscle3/docs/source/cplusplus.rst

 the grid is 1-dimensional.
 The third argument contains the names of the indexes, which helps to avoid confusion over which index is x and which is y (or row/column, or latitude/longitude, or... you get the idea).
-You are not required to add these (and MUSCLE 3 doesn't use them), but you or someone else using your code will be very grateful you did at some point in the future.
+You are not required to add these (and MUSCLE3 doesn't use them), but you or someone else using your code will be very grateful you did at some point in the future.

 With our data item constructed, we can send a ``Message`` to the ``final_state``